epoch8/cv-pipeliner/README.md

 # Backend
 How to build and run:

-- Set the config `backend/config.yaml` (TFLite models are supported only)
+- Set the config `backend/config.yaml` (TFLite models are supported only).
+Models can be downloaded from @bobokvsky in Slack.
 ```
 make backend-build
 make backend-run